 This is an introduction to counseling practices, theories, and methods.
 Biblical and psychological principles will be integrated and applied.
-The course introduces students to counseling by helping them understand basic counseling skills and ethical implications, as well as consider principles that guide counselors and develop personal awareness in the process.
+The course introduces students to counseling by helping them understand basic counseling skills and ethical implications.
+Students also consider principles that guide counselors and develop personal awareness in the process.
 Prerequisites: ED-2210 Faith and Learning: An Integrative Study.
 Course offered every semester.

 ED-3335.
-Theories of Personality and Counseling Applications-3 semester hours This course examines both theological and social science understandings of human personality and the application of that knowledge to counseling.
-Students explore major personality theories with analysis.
-Prerequisites: ED-2210 Faith and Learning: An Integrative Study; and ED-3330 Introduction to Counseling.
-Open only to Pre-Counseling Majors.
+Theories of Personality and Counseling Applications-3 semester hours This course examines both theological and social-science understandings of human personality and the application of that knowledge to counseling.
+Students explore and analyze major personality theories.
+Prerequisite: ED-3330 Introduction to Counseling.
+Open only to Pre-Counseling majors.
 Course offered every semester.

 ED-3336.
 Abnormal Psychology: Theories of Abnormal Behavior-3 semester hours This is the study of the causes, problems, and theories of behavioral and pathological abnormality.
 It examines the history, definitions, issues, and treatments related to abnormal behavior.
 It evaluates course concepts and research conclusions critically, biblically, and theologically.
-Prerequisites: ED-2210 Faith and Learning: An Integrative Study.
-Open only to Pre-Counseling Majors.
+Prerequisite: ED-3335 Theories of Personality and Counseling Applications.
+Open only to Pre-Counseling majors.
 Course offered every spring semester.